• Skip to main content

 • Buttermilk.
 Buttermilk gives the hushpuppies a delicious tanginess and helps the hushpuppies remain tender.
 You can use regular milk if you prefer but you will not need as much.

 • Vegetable oil.
 The oil is for frying the hushpuppies.
 You can also use any other type of neutral-tasting oil with a high smoke point, such as canola or peanut oil.
-4 cups should be enough to deep fry the hushpuppies in a 6-quart Dutch oven.
+You will need enough oil to come up the side 3 inches in a 5 or 6-quart Dutch oven.

 How to Make This Recipe